chipsalliance/Surelog/README.md

    * -pythonevalscript <script.py> Eval the Python script at the design level
    * -nopython             Turns off all Python features, including waivers
    * -strictpythoncheck    Turns on strict Python checks
-   * -mt <nb_max_treads>   0 up to 512 max threads, 0 or 1 being single threaded, if "max" is given, the program will use one thread per core on the host
+   * -mt/--threads <nb_max_treads>   0 up to 512 max threads, 0 or 1 being single threaded, if "max" is given, the program will use one thread per core on the host
+   * -mp <nb_max_processes> 0 up to 512 max processes, 0 or 1 being single process
    * -split <line number>  Split files or modules larger than specified line number for multi thread compilation
    * -timescale=<timescale> Specifies the overall timescale
    * -nobuiltin            Do not parse SV builtin classes (array...)